MasteryCoding/curriculum-development-documentation/README.md

 #### Markdown

 Once the edited video is approved by the course writer, the course writer creates a markdown document with all the necessary information.
 The video document template can be found [here](https://drive.google.com/file/d/10WsOKaPhTq-XfjSAo6lT09OF2JZQXVlD/view?usp=sharing).

+### Preparing Front Facing Materials

+After a Unit is finished, the course writier will provide a number of resources for the Marketing and Sales teams to use in sales enablement materials.

+#### Unit/Chapter Descriptions

+Within each Unit, course writers provide a document with:

+* Unit Summary: 2-3 sentenses listing clear student outcomes for the Unit.
+(What will students be able to do by the end of that Unit?)
+May also include short description of projects completed in the Unit.
+* Chapter Summary: 1 sentense summary of student learning outcomes for the Chapter.

+#### Project Samples

+These materials will be placed in a folder named **Project Samples** located in the relevant Unit.
+Within this folder, each project will have its own sub-folder, named after the project, which should include:

+* Project description document (paragraph with a summarizing the project, what it is and what it teaches)
+* At least 1 video of the project
+* At least 1 gif
+* 2 or more still images
+* Finihsed project files or assets used in the project

+Provide a link to the project sub-folder in the [Student Projects/Curriculum Samples](https://docs.google.com/spreadsheets/d/1tM8de7fwsShPdjLeq4Jymjk4C-81cZIWBRvrgLedoNA/edit#gid=1245108391) spreadsheet.

 ## Material Standards